 - Muscles so you can move;

-- Your nutrient & communication highway: blood vessels;
+- Your nutrient & communication highway: blood vessels and the blood itself;

-- Bones & teeth: yes, they need Ca, P, F and Mg to give your body solidity, but those minerals are encrusted on a protein matrix, like a heavily beaded bodysuit.
+- Bones & teeth: yes, they need calcium, phosphorous, fluorine and magnesium to give your body solidity, but those minerals are encrusted on a protein matrix, like a heavily beaded bodysuit.

 “Protein gives me energy.”